jerovign/PhaeoChromo/Notebooks/Schizocladia-ischiensis_fromGFFtoMT.md

----
-title: "MASTER table for Schizocladia ischiensis"
+# MASTER table for Schizocladia ischiensis
-format:
-  html: default
-  pdf: default
----

 ### Preface
 This notebook aims to keep track of how I made the MASTER TABLE that is used for all downstream analyses.